 The mask with a long, bird-like beak was stuffed with dried flowers, herbs, and spices.
 The nose had only two holes, one on each side near the nostrils, and the idea was that the perfumes would filter any badness out of the air.
 It could also hold dried flowers (such as roses or carnations) lavender, herbs (e.g. mint), spices, camphor or a vinegar sponge.
 The herbs had to be very strong or very sweet and wormwood, the main ingredient in absinthe, which was very strong was preferred by some.
 The wooden cane was likely used to keep a distance from ill patients, rather like the current two metre rule, or to instruct caregivers on how to move them during exams.

 A physician wearing a 17th-century plague preventive.
 Source: Wellcome Collection.
 Attribution 4.0 International (CC BY 4.0) Taken from https://wellcomecollection.org/articles/XGaG2hAAANfAsTGg

-The glove industry had only just started to use perfume in the a serious way in the UK and the Livery had been trying to build a hold on the sector, but the use of perfumes as “medicines” during the plagues, in particular in the years 1603 and 1608 meant that a three way battle with the Guild of Physicians and the Apothecaries was won by the Apothecaries.
+The glove industry had only just started to use perfume in the a serious way in the UK and the Livery had been trying to build a hold on the sector, but the use of perfumes as “medicines” during the plagues, in particular in the years 1603 and 1608 meant that a three way battle took place over which livery should control the perfume trade with the Guild of Physicians and the Apothecaries was won by the Apothecaries.
 No doubt that the existence of the Glovers as a separate Livery being in dispute did not help.